GR360RY/htpc-ansible/README.md

 __Edit Configuration__

 Open `htpc-server.yml` in your favorite editor and update vars section.

-Each role has its own README file with detailed desription and list of variables used in this role.
+Most commonly changed variables are available in the htpc-server.yml file.
+All variables with detailed desription are located in each role README.md file:

 * [XBMC Client Customisations](roles/xbmc-client/README.md)
 * [XBMC MySQL Database Customisations](roles/xbmc-mysql/README.md)